mandarup/mandarup.github.io/projects/chatbot.md

 title: 'Feeling Chatty?'
 ---

-TL;DR

 Chatbots are amazing, aren't they?
-If you are in a rush, feel free to click on the above demo link to see it in action.
+If you are in a rush, feel free to click on the demo link to see it in action.

 {% include image.html url="http://chat.curiositybytes.com" image="projects/chatbot/chatbot.gif" %}

 Or, try it out below:

 {% include embed.html url="https://chat.curiositybytes.com"  %}

 #### Version 1 - Monolithic App